(Levi ben Isaac of Carthage, writing as ben 'Or, "Son of Light"), 11th-century Kerdean

 [Below is a table summarizing Orides' list of king gods.]

-Designer notes: [corrected].
+Designer notes: [corrections in brackets].

 Return to Inkliverse